learn-co-curriculum/phrg-why-test/README.md

 # Testing

-The Nitro Developer Bootcamp is a test-driven learning experience.
+The Power Code Academy is a test-driven learning experience.
 Tests help guide us through our studies of programming languages and libraries.
 Having tests provides a way to assert that the code we write accomplishes our required tasks.
 It also provides us with a fast feedback loop:

 1. Write a test, run it, and watch it fail.
 1. Based the the error from the test failure, write code to make the test pass.